+If you're looking to convert your IRA to gold, these features make it easy to track and secure your investment.
 Although physical gold ingots themselves can be traced back to their manufacturer, the origin of gold cannot be reliably traced.
 Can you track gold ingots?
 The answer is yes and no. Of course, you can use serial marking to determine which mint or manufacturer produced a gold ingot.
 Gold is notoriously difficult to trace.

 According to the World Gold Council, an average of 2,500 to 3,000 tons of gold are produced per year and sent to refineries, where they are transformed into gold ingots.
 However, since gold is indestructible and infinitely recyclable, refineries often mix freshly extracted gold with part of the metal that has been mined since the beginning of time.
 With around 200,000 tons in circulation, it is almost impossible to determine their origin.
 Russia is the second largest gold producer in the world, after China.